Skip to content

 Greg Hildebrandt about his brother Tim

-Upon reuniting, they teamed to produce Marvel posters, pre-production art for the Batman films, and 159 Marvel Masterpiece Trading Cards, which they produced in only six months.
+Upon reuniting, they teamed up to produce Marvel posters, pre-production art for the Batman films, and 159 Marvel Masterpiece Trading Cards, which they produced in only six months.

 He’s in my hand, eyes, mind, art, soul.
 He always has been from birth, and he still is.”